interstitialRedirectModalTitle

 Fostering Growth Cutting and growing the broken coral in nurseries increases growth rates and helps to supply the coral needed to restore severely degraded reef areas. © TNC

-Coral gardening involves growing coral fragments in land-based or in-water nurseries to generate more and/or larger coral colonies to plant back onto the reef.
+Coral gardening involves growing coral fragments in land-based or in-water nurseries to produce more coral to plant back onto the reef.

-The process begins with corals of opportunity that are cut into smaller fragments to generate new coral colonies and grown in nurseries to promote increased growth and survival.
+The process begins with cutting rescued corals into smaller fragments to create new coral colonies, then cultivating them in nurseries to promote survival and growth.

-Coral gardening can produce large numbers of new coral colonies quickly and efficiently.
+Coral gardening can produce large numbers of new coral colonies.

 A close-up of someone’s fingers attaching cuttings of light brown lobe coral to the reef with green epoxy.